 Innovation is a broad term with different meanings.
 For some, an innovation is synonymous with an invention.
 For others it is about a new technology.
 Yet others only speak of an innovation when there is a proven and successful application in the market.
 What everyone does agree on is that innovation is about change.

 Joseph Schumpeter, one of the first authors of innovation, talks about “new combinations”.
 He distinguishes between new or improved products, new production methods, new markets and new ways of organizing companies.
-Since then, many models have been developed to classify the various types of innovation or renewal.
+Since then, many models have been developed to classify the various types of innovation.

 One model is the WIN model by Van der Voort & Ormondt (2011).
 That model describes different types of innovation and organizational aspects that are important in that process.

 The (management) literature on innovation offers many definitions, models and action recommendations.
-How do people generally think (in theory or in practice; you can choose the perspective) about the following statements?
+How do people generally think about the following statements?
+In theory or in practice; you can choose the perspective:

 0 of 3 Vragen completed

 Je hebt de quiz al eerder voltooid.
 Daarom kun je hem niet meer opnieuw starten.

 Je moet inloggen of inschrijven om de quiz te starten.

 U moet eerst het volgende invullen: